OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 GitHub Privacy Statement

-*   mac
-*   windows
-*   linux
-*   all

-Effective date: **May 25, 2018**
+Effective date: **March 14, 2019**

 Thanks for entrusting GitHub with your source code, your projects, and your personal information.
 Holding onto your private information is a serious responsibility, and we want you to know how we're handling it.

 The short version

 We only collect the information you choose to give us, and we process it with your consent, or on another legal basis. we only require the minimum amount of personal information that is necessary to fulfill the purpose of your interaction with us. we don't sell it to third parties. and we only use it as this Privacy Statement describes.
-If you're visiting us from the EU, please see our global privacy practices: we comply with the Privacy Shield framework and we are compliant with the General Data Protection Regulation (GDPR).
-No matter where you are, where you live, or what your citizenship is, we provide the same standard of privacy protection to all our users around the world, regardless of their country of origin or location.
+If you're visiting us from the European Union (EU), European Economic Area (EEA), Switzerland, or the United Kingdom (UK), please see our global privacy practices: we comply with the EU-US and Swiss-US Privacy Shield Frameworks and we are compliant with the General Data Protection Regulation (GDPR).
+No matter where you are, where you live, or what your citizenship is, we provide a high standard of privacy protection to all our users around the world, regardless of their country of origin or location.

 Of course, the short version doesn't tell you everything, so please read on for more details!

 Summary Section What can you find there?
 What information GitHub collects and why GitHub collects basic information from visitors to our website, and some personal information from our users.
 We only require the minimum amount of personal information necessary from you.
 This section gives details.
 What information GitHub does not collect We don’t collect information from children under 13, and we don’t collect sensitive data.
 How we share the information we collect We share information to provide the service to you, to comply with your requests, or with our vendors.
 We do not host advertising on GitHub and we do not sell your personal information.
 You can see a list of the vendors that access your personal information.
 How you can access and control the information we collect We provide ways for you to access, alter, or delete your profile information.
 You can also contact Support for more help.
 Our use of cookies and tracking We use cookies for the overall functionality of our website, and we use a small number of tracking and analytics services on a few parts of our site.
 We offer a page that makes this very transparent.
 Please see this section for more information.
 How GitHub secures your information We take all measures reasonably necessary to protect the confidentiality, integrity, and availability of your personal information on GitHub and to protect the resiliance of our servers as they host your information.
-GitHub's global privacy practices GitHub complies with both the EU-US Privacy Shield Framework and the General Data Protection Regulation.
+GitHub's global privacy practices GitHub complies with the EU-US and Swiss-US Privacy Shield Frameworks, and the General Data Protection Regulation.
 Please see this section for more specific information.
 How we respond to compelled disclosure We may share your information in response to a warrant, subpoena, or other court action, or if disclosure is necessary to protect our rights or the rights of the public at large.
 We strive for transparency, and will notify you when possible.
 How we, and others, communicate with you We communicate with you by email.
 You can control the way we contact you in your account settings.
 Resolving complaints In the unlikely event that we are unable to resolve a privacy concern quickly and thoroughly, we provide a path of dispute resolution through external arbiters.
 Changes to our Privacy Statement We will notify you of material changes to this Privacy Statement 30 days in advance of any such changes becoming effective.
 You may also track changes in our Site Policy repository.
 Contacting GitHub Please feel free to contact us if you have questions about our Privacy Statement.
 GitHub Privacy Statement What information GitHub collects and why Information from website browsers

 If you're **just browsing the website**, we collect the same basic information that most websites collect.
 We use common internet technologies, such as cookies and web server logs.
 This is stuff we collect from everybody, whether they have an account or not.